I2Tunimib/I2T-docs/docs/backend/rest-api.md

 ---

 # Rest API
-The backend exposes a REST api to utilize external services and get, modify, delete datasets and tables.
-The rest API is organized in three layers: services, controllers, routes.
+The backend exposes a REST API to utilize external services and get, modify, delete datasets and tables.
+The API is organized into three layers: services, controllers, routes.

 ## Services
 A service is where most of the logic resides (*e.g.: filesystem service, parse service, export service..*.) and is placed in `/src/api/services`.
-For example the **FileSystem Service** handles the reading and writing of files on the file system.
-At the moment of writing the database of tables and dataset resides on the file system, but in the future this service can be easily replaced by a service which handles the communication with a real DB.
+For example, the **FileSystem Service** handles the reading and writing of files on the file system.
+At the moment of writing the database of tables and dataset resides on the file system, but in the future, this service can be easily replaced by a service that handles the communication with a real DB.

 ## Controllers
-A controller is the interface with a http request and uses one or more services to process the incoming request and give back a response.
+A controller is the interface with a HTTP request and uses one or more services to process the incoming request and give back a response.

 ## Routes
-A route corresponses to a mapping between an API endpoint and a controller function.
+A route corresponds to a mapping between an API endpoint and a controller function.

-Here is presented a list of all endpoint which are available at the moment of writing:
+Here is presented a list of all endpoints which are available at the moment of writing:

 | Endpoint      | Method | Return |
 | ----------- | ----------- | ---